 Mr. Siegel remains as active as ever.
 He personally leads two planning workshops and 8 advanced classes each year.
 Currently, the planning workshops and the advanced classes are being conducted on Zoom.

-When he’s not teaching coursework or leading the planning workshop, Arnold Siegel spends his days thinking, reading and writing at his Northern California home.
+When he’s not teaching coursework or leading the planning workshop, Arnold Siegel spends his days thinking, reading and writing at his Mill Valley, California home.
 He’s hard at work on a brand-new volume, How to Think About Autonomy and Life, while also contributing to Autonomy and Life’s blog.